 What is Turner syndrome (TS)?

-Turner syndrome is a genetic disorder that affects only girls and women.
+Turner syndrome is one of the most common genetic disorders that affects only girls and women.
 X and Y chromosomes are responsible for determining the sex of an infant.
-In most cases, female infants have two X chromosomes.
-However, in female babies born with TS, one of the X chromosomes is missing or altered.
+Females are born with two X chromosomes.
+However, in babies born with TS, one of the X chromosomes is missing or altered.

 What are the signs of Turner syndrome?

-One of the main features is growth failure.
-Girls with TS tend to grow more slowly than their peers during childhood and adolescence.
-The average height of adult women with TS is 4 feet 8 inches, unless they are treated with growth hormone.
-In that case, they may be several inches taller.
+The main feature of TS is growth failure.
+Virtually all women with TS grow more slowly than their peers during childhood and adolescence.
+Delayed puberty and lack of growth spurts results in the average height of adult women with TS being 4 feet 8 inches, unless they are treated with growth hormone.
+If the person is diagnosed before age 8, growth hormone can be given to help them achieve near-normal height.

-- An unusually wide neck or webbed neck
+- An unusually short, wide neck or webbed neck

 - Low hairline at the back of the neck